avital-vonage/nexmo-developer/_documentation/en/messages/concepts/custom-objects.md

   }
 ```

 Note that *when using custom objects*, the format for properties such as language code must match that of the target platform.
-For example, in the WhatsApp message format, language codes are of the form `en_GB`, not `en-GB`.
+For example, in the underlying WhatsApp message format, language codes are of the form `en_GB`, not `en-GB`.

 ## Facebook Messenger Message Templates